09 Sep 2014 The Evolution of the Photographer (Podcast 438)

 I watched a great documentary last night about Pink Floyd making the Wish You Were Here album.
 This album came out after Dark Side of the Moon which had been a huge critical success, and they suffered that situation that so besets music groups – “what if that last album was the best we’ll ever do?”, and “how do we make this next one even better?”
 Does the next picture we make have to be the “best ever”?
 I want to improve, but can this desire stop us producing anything?

-This is a great questions, and one that I thought about for a while before posting my reply, and it’s been playing on my mind a little since, so I’d like to relay an expanded version of my thoughts on this today.
+This is a great question, and one that I thought about for a while before posting my reply, and it’s been playing on my mind a little since, so I’d like to relay an expanded version of my thoughts on this today.

 Your Latest Work Should Always Be Your Best